 What to Expect During Your First Session

-The first session will be scheduled for 50 minutes.
-At that time policies will be reviewed and I will answer your questions so that you know what to expect.
-Once the logistics are out of the way I will be ready to learn the details of what you are experiencing, and what may be troubling you.
-A comprehensive assessment will be taken so that I can get clear picture of your unique history, life experiences, and current concerns.
-This may continue for one to three sessions.
-With this information, I will work with you to create a plan to support you in achieving your goals.
+Your first session will last approximately 55-60 minutes.
+During this time, we’ll review policies, discuss any questions you have, and ensure you know what to expect.
+Once the logistics are covered, I’ll focus on understanding your experiences and any challenges you’re facing.
+A comprehensive assessment will help me gain a clear picture of your unique history, life experiences, and current concerns.
+This process may take one to three sessions.
+With this foundation, we’ll collaborate to create a personalized plan to support you in achieving your goals.

 Duration of Therapy

-Length of therapy can vary from 12 sessions to several years depending on the unique needs and goals of each client.
-I believe in long term intermittent counseling, meaning after you accomplish your goals in our work, you may wish to step away from counseling for awhile and return at a later date when you feel you need it again.
+Length of therapy can vary from a handful of sessions for someone dealing with an single-incident trauma such as a car accident, to several years depending on the unique needs and goals of each client.
+I practice long term intermittent counseling, meaning after you accomplish your goals in our work, you may wish to step away from counseling for awhile and return at a later date when you feel you need it again.

 Benefits and Risks of Counseling